Run a Benchmark

 workdir/ # copied into the agent CWD

 Task IDs are directory names under tasks/ (e.g. todo-api).
 The directory splits into what the agent sees (workdir/, specs/, .claude/) and what the harness keeps hidden (hooks/).
-The agent never receives the scoring script — that is the structural guarantee it cannot peek at the tests.
+The agent never receives the invariants script — that is the structural guarantee it cannot peek at the tests.

 What the agent sees